-This privacy notice was published on 23 May 2018 and will be reviewed at least annually.
+This privacy notice was published in July 2018 and will be reviewed at least annually.

 Chambers regularly reviews its privacy practices and may change this policy from time to time.
-When it does an amended privacy notice will be placed on the Chambers' website at www.keatingchambers.com.
+When it does an amended privacy notice will be placed on the Chambers' website at www.keatingchambers.com